 The purpose of the master's program in nursing is to prepare registered nurses for professional leadership and advance practice roles and to contribute to the development of nursing and healthcare knowledge.
-Courses are offered online with one required on-campus presentation (MSN 540 or MSN 569).
-Technology requirements include purchase of Typhon (for required documents and case logs) and Remote Proctor device or midterm and final exams.
+Technology requirements include purchase of Typhon (for required documents and case logs) and Respondus Lockdown Browser and Remote Proctor for midterm and final examinations.